Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/general-navigation.md

 **Tool&nbsp;:**

-You can directly test your applications on certain accessibility criteria and in particular the size of the click zones with the [AccessibilityScanner] application (https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.auditor).
+You can directly test your applications on certain accessibility criteria and in particular the size of the click zones with the [AccessibilityScanner](https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.auditor) application.
 Available from Android 6.

 **Valid example&nbsp;:**

-In the examples below, the black border corresponds to the size of the interactive area.
+In the examples below, the frame with border corresponds to the size of the interactive area.
 <img src="../../../images/clic_ok.png" alt="example of an interactive component with a fairly large interaction area" width="300" height="55">

 **Invalid example&nbsp;:**